 The UK Association for Language Testing and Assessment (UKALTA) is a professional organisation that aims to provide a forum for the exchange of information and research on language testing and assessment in the UK.
-More specifically, UKALTA’s aims are:
+More specifically, UKALTA’s aims and objectives are:

 - training and professional development